-- identifying fraud risks during the planning stages - inquiry of management about risks of fraud and the controls put in place to address those risks - consideration of the effectiveness of management's controls designed to address the risk of fraud - determining an appropriate strategy to address those identified risks of fraud - performing mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements - specific focus on the accounting for any identified key areas of judgement and estimates in the financial statements and significant and unusual transactions.
-This will include consideration of any provisions. - Significant risks identified in the audit relate to the risk of fraud in income and expenditure recognition.
+- identifying fraud risks during planning stages - inquiry of management about risks of fraud and the controls put in place to address those risks - consideration of the effectiveness of management's controls designed to address the risk of fraud - determining an appropriate strategy to address those identified risks of fraud - performing mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements - specific focus on the accounting for any identified key areas of judgement and estimates in the financial statements and significant and unusual transactions.
+This will include consideration of any provisions requiring to be made as at the balance sheet date for any restructuring arrangements entered into by the College.

+Significant and fraud risks identified in the audit relate to the risk of fraud in income and expenditure recognition.
 We also perform general procedures in all audits to respond to the risk of misstatement due to fraud or error caused by management override of controls.
 We will report our findings in these areas to you within our 2018/19 Annual Audit Report.